0800 0584558 Appointment

 Treatment Overview

 Breast reduction is an operation to reduce the volume and improve the shape of the breasts.
 Many patients with large breasts experience symptoms such as grooving in the shoulders from their bra, rashes under the breasts, difficulty finding bras or clothing, poor posture, neck, shoulder or back pain.
 Breast reduction surgery has in numerous studies been shown to significantly improve the quality of life for patients.
 Breast reduction is performed under a general anaesthetic and usually requires an overnight stay in hospital.
 Patients will often have a drain in either breast immediately after the procedure and these will be removed prior to discharge.
-To find out more information about Breast Reduction in Manchester and Cheshire, or to book a consultation please contact us via our contact form.
+To find out more information about breast reduction Manchester & Cheshire patients should book a consultation please contact us via our contact form.

 What happens during the consultation?